samuelarbibe/dnd-timeline/docs/v2/documentation/zoom-and-pan/README.md

 #### `deltaY`

 The amount of pixels scrolled on the Y axis.
-This will then be translated into **asymmetrical** changes in the `start` and `end` of the timeline's timeframe.
+This will then be translated into **asymmetrical** changes in the `start` and `end` of the timeline's range.

-If `clientX` and `clientY` are **not** provided, a `deltaY` will be translated into **mirrored** addition / subtraction of respective amount of milliseconds both in the `start` and `end` of the timeframe.
+If `clientX` and `clientY` are **not** provided, a `deltaY` will be translated into **mirrored** addition / subtraction of respective amount of value both in the `start` and `end` of the range.

-If `clientX` and `clientY` are provided, a `deltaY` will be translated into similar changes to the start and end of the timeframe, but biased by the client's cursor position in relation to the timeline.
+If `clientX` and `clientY` are provided, a `deltaY` will be translated into similar changes to the start and end of the range, but biased by the client's cursor position in relation to the timeline.
 If the client's cursor is closer to the end of the timeline, the zoom in/out will be directed towards it.

 This will create the effect of zooming in and out of the timeline.